Imadkhan12/Imad-Khan/README.md

 <h1 align="center">Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px">, I'm Imad Khan</h1>

 ## About me🚀:
-I am an undergraduate student in Data Science with expertise in Data Science and Machine Learning.
-I'm skilled at using Python and SQL to analyze data and find meaningful insights in large datasets.
-I'm excited to bring these skills to your organization and contribute to your data-driven projects.
+As a Machine Learning Engineer, I specialized in crafting robust machine learning data pipelines and optimizing workflows, a testament to my data engineering acumen.
+My commitment to excellence is evident in my pursuit of a Bachelor of Science in AI and Data Science at the University of Engineering & Technology Peshawar, where I'm honing my expertise in deep learning and data-driven decision-making.

+My role involved translating complex data into clear insights, empowering our team to make informed decisions and drive innovation.
+With a keen eye for data visualization, I communicated intricate information effectively, supporting the full spectrum of the data science process.
+I am eager to continue contributing my skills to meaningful projects that leverage cutting-edge AI and data science techniques.
 <p align="center"><img src="https://media3.giphy.com/media/j0HjChGV0J44KrrlGv/giphy.gif" height="160"> </p>

 Here are some ideas to get you started:
 - 🥈 Hackathon Winner
-- 🔭 Passionate about machine learning
+- 🔭 Passionate about Machine learning
+- 🧠 Focus on Neural Networks
 - 🌱 BS in Data Science
-- 🧠 I'm learning Neural Networks
 - 📧 You can contact me at **kahnimad35@gmail.com**
 - ⚡ In my free time, I trade forex.